How to Meditate: A Beginner's Guide

 One can say that the purpose of meditation is to see things as they really are, without human-made attributes.

 However, some people meditate for spirituality, others because it make them feel happier.
-There's no rights or wrongs.
+There are no rights or wrongs.
 Try meditation for yourself to see what purpose it serves in your life.

 When Is the Best Time to Meditate?